perfsonar/docs/install_hardware.rst

 Virtual Machines
 ================

-In general we do not recommend running perfSONAR on a VM unless you have a way to guarantee a certian amount of NIC bandwidth for the perfSONAR VM.
+In general we do not recommend running perfSONAR on a VM unless you have a way to guarantee a certain amount of NIC bandwidth for the perfSONAR VM.
 Otherwise its very hard to interpret the results.
 But if a VM is your only option, perfSONAR can still be quite helpful for troubleshooting.